The Real Reason for ICE Surges

 Immigration debates are one thing.
 Using law enforcement to punish political opposition is another.
 When federal power targets states that resist its agenda — regardless of actual numbers — that’s not policy.
 It’s intimidation.

-We have to ask if we’re going to see ICE surges in blue areas and near polling places on midterm election day.
+We have to ask whether we’ll see ICE surges in blue areas and near polling places on midterm election day.

 Bottom Line